London General Terms and Conditions (“GTC”)

 8.2.
 The Company will handle the Client's personal data in accordance with applicable and effective Data Protection Law: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003 No. 2426) as amended; any other European Union legislation relating to personal data and all other legislation and regulatory requirements in force from time to time which apply to a party relating to the use of Personal Data (including, without limitation, the privacy of electronic communications).

 8.3.
 The Company does not store, or have access, to, any Card or payment information that the Client may be required to provide whilst registering for an account.
-This information is stored by our Payment Partner .Transaction data, resulting from that personal data, our Payment Partner on the condition that it will be only used for making of payments connected to services provided by the Company.
+This information is stored by our Payment Partners .Transaction data, resulting from that personal data, our Payment Partners on the condition that it will be only used for making of payments connected to services provided by the Company.

 8.4.
 As a user of the Services, the Company may collect information related to the Client’s Bike rentals (such as routes, millage, duration, and other details).